-Potential adopters are offered a pre planned appointment by telephone or face to face to seek information about the adoption process and ask any questions they have.
+Potential adopters are offered a pre-planned appointment by telephone or face to face to seek information about the adoption process and ask any questions they have.
 They will then be sent a Registration of Interest Form (ROI) on request.

 Once the prospective adopter returns the completed ROI form, and a manager confirms they meet the requirements to proceed, they will begin Stage 1 of the adoption process.
 (If the information submitted in the ROI evidences that the enquirers are not currently suitable, for example if they do not have a spare bedroom, they will be offered information and advice about what they would need to do to move forward with adoption).
+A manager may decide upon receipt of a completed ROI that an initial visit will need to take place.